craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

         usage: start-upgrade [options]
         -h,--help                 Show usage information
-        -p,--bundle-path <path>   The path of the Crafter bundle in the filesystem.
+        -p,--bundle-path <path>   The path of the Crafter binary in the filesystem.
 If you specify this path the URL and version parameter will be ignored
-        -u,--bundle-url <url>     The URL of the Crafter bundle to download.
+        -u,--bundle-url <url>     The URL of the Crafter binary to download.
 If you specify this URL the version parameter will be ignored
-        -v,--version <version>    The community version of the Crafter bundle to download
+        -v,--version <version>    The community version of the Crafter binary to download

 |